FintanK/scaffoldV2/README.md

 - Material design
 - Over 900 icons and much more!
 - Ionic native plugins for access to the user's device and hardware.
 GPS, Bluetooth, Camera, NFC etc.
-- Webpack, SASS (CSS Preprocessor), CommonJS and a new module loader out of the box.
+- Gulp, SASS (CSS Preprocessor), CommonJS and a new module loader out of the box.
 No longer using bower.
 - Web animations API! https://w3c.github.io/web-animations/
 - Ionic CLI